-I recently found this article written by Richard Skemp that Gary Davis (@republicofmath) highlighted on his blog.
+I recently found this article written by Richard Skemp that Gary Davis (@republicofmath) highlighted on his blog (update: link broken).
 I recommend reading the whole article.
 Skemp describes the difference between instrumental and relational understanding, and how the word understanding is used by different people to mean different types of understanding.
 He also makes the observation that what we call mathematics is in fact taught in two very distinct ways.
 Skemp uses an analogy to try and explain the difference between relational and instrumental knowledge which I would like to explore.

 Imagine you are navigating a park, and you learn from someone else some specific paths to follow in the park.
 You move back and forth along the paths, and learn how to get from point A to B in the park, and you may even be able to move quickly from point A to B. Eventually, you add more points to your list of locations to which you know how to navigate.
 Step off any of your known paths though, and you are quickly completely lost, and you might even develop a fear of accidentally losing your way.
 You never really develop an overall understanding of what the park looks like, and you may even not know about other connections between the points you know.
 This is instrumental understanding.